mibengt/evolene/README.md

 # Publish NPM packages

-Besides from working with docker images, evolene also supports building and publishing npm packages.
+Besides from working with docker images, Evolene also supports building and publishing npm packages.

 ## How to trigger